 Adams’ forward bend test, which involves viewing the patient as they bend forward at the waist, is helpful in the identification of paraspinal and rib prominences that result from abnormal vertebral rotation.
 This is considered to be the standard test that indicates the likelihood of scoliosis and patients with a positive test warrant further investigation.

-It is also useful to examine the hands and feet to investigate proprioception and reflex function of the patient, which indicate the involvement of the spinal nerves.
+It is also useful to examine the hands and feet of the patient to investigate their proprioception and reflex function, both of which can provide information on the involvement of the spinal nerves.

 An X-ray is usually required to confirm a diagnosis of scoliosis, although it is recommended that the patient consult a spine specialist before getting an X-ray.